aiR for Review results

 -1 The document either encountered an error or could not be analyzed.
 For more information, see How document errors are handled.

-0 The document is “junk” data such as system files or sets of random characters.
+0 The document contains no useful information or is “junk” data, such as an empty document or random characters.

 1 The document is predicted not relevant. aiR did not find any evidence that it relates to the case or issue.